Research

 (Students*)

-The other active project began as an NSF funded collaboration with Carolyn Rosé at CMU.
-As part of this work I developed a Computer-Supported Collaborative Learning environment, called CREATE, with my long-time collaborator Todd Shimoda.
+My group also conducts research in formal, higher education contexts.
+As part of this work, we partner with faculty across different universities to redesign courses to test the effectiveness of different technologies to support the development of collaborative competencies.
+I have also designed, developed, and tested a variety of different software programs to support collective sense-making.
+For example, I developed a Computer-Supported Collaborative Learning environment, called CREATE, with my long-time collaborator Todd Shimoda.
 This online environment was designed to help students assesses the quality of their collective sense-making processes and support the development of sociometacognition: the knowledge of and ability to regulate collaborative processes.
 We have also been examining how different features and learning tools affect the development and practices of online communities of learners.
-More recently, we have been implementing the CREATE system activities within multicultural psychology courses in collaboration with José Soto (Penn State) and Jasmine Mena (Bucknell University).
-Together we have been examining whether and how the CREATE system can support multi-cultural collaborative learning.
+More recently, we have been implementing the CREATE system activities within courses that tackle difficult content like social justice, equity, and multi-cultural competence.
+We have also been examining how generative AI tools can help to scale such instructional interventions.
+Together with my collaborators we have been examining whether and how the CREATE tools and pedagogies can support multi-cultural collaborative learning in ways that can scale to large undergraduate courses.
 Recent papers from this project include:

 (*Student at time of submission)